General Geng Gong of Han Dynasty — A Legendary Hero and His Epic Returning

-He was quite touching after hearing what happened in this remote Shule city, so he sent 7000 soldiers to the Western Regions (Xi Yu).
+He was pretty touched after hearing what happened in this remote Shule city, so he sent 7000 soldiers to the Western Regions (Xi Yu).

 This army of Han kept winning.

-After a series of military successes, those rebelled regimes, include Kingdom Juchi, complied again; the Xiongnu escaped far away.
+After a series of military successes, those rebelled regimes, including Kingdom Juchi, complied again; the Xiongnu escaped far away.